pwoolvett/casa-docker/README.md

 * grab a coffee (~10 min)

 ## Usage

+### Basic commands and information

-* After the `make`, you are now inside a shell with `casa`, `casaviewer`, etc installed.
+* After the `make`, you are now inside a shell with `casa`, `casaviewer`, etc. installed.
 Launch any.
-  * If this is the first time running CASA, it will automatically populate the `~/.casa/data` directory with [External Data](https://casadocs.readthedocs.io/en/stable/notebooks/external-data.html).
+  * If this is the first time running CASA, it will automatically populate `~/.casa/data` with [External Data](https://casadocs.readthedocs.io/en/stable/notebooks/external-data.html).
-  * This `~/.casa/data` directory is re-populated on a daily basis.
-Expect automatic downloads when running casa once a day.
+  * This `~/.casa/data` directory is re-populated daily - expect automatic downloads when running casa once a day.
 * The container runs in the background - you can exit back to host shell with CTRL+D or `exit`, and also kill it with `make stop` in host shell.
 * If you want to reconnect again, **and the container is not stopped** (no `make stop` executed), just run `make connect` in host shell.